News and Events

 What's "In the News" in the Niedernhofer Lab!

-Dr. Laura Niedernhofer was invited to give a lecture at the WALS Lecture Series on Wednesday, February 21st.
+Dr. Laura Niedernhofer was invited to give a lecture at the WALS Lecture Series in February 2024.
 It was also named the lectureship for Margaret Pittman.
 The NIH Director’s Wednesday Afternoon Lecture Series, colloquially known as WALS, is the highest-profile lecture program at the NIH.

-University of Minnesota Alumni Magazine featured iBAM's work in the Winter 2023 issue!
+University of Minnesota Alumni Magazine featured MIBAM's work!
 This feature and photo of Dr. Niedernhofer also made the cover.
-Check out the full article here!
+Article

 Dr. Niedernhofer and Dr. Robbins participated in the UMF Innovation with IMPACT: Science of Care and Aging event.
 This premier cultivation and stewardship event connected top medicine and health donors, prospects, and community partners directly with key faculty experts.